kkloste/pagerank-paths/experiments/README.md

 Reproducing Paper Results
 --------
-All experiments require you to specify the directory in which the relevant datasets are saved.
-Datasets should be converted to `.mat` format.
-Before executing any experiment scripts, `compile.m` must be run to compile all mex codes.
-Furthermore, the relevant datasets must be collected, and directories in the experiment scripts must be changed to point to the appropriate places.
+1. All experiments require you to specify the directory in which the relevant datasets are saved.
+2. Datasets should be converted to `.mat` format.
+* Before executing any experiment scripts, `compile.m` must be run to compile all mex codes.
+* Furthermore, the relevant datasets must be collected, and directories in the experiment scripts must be changed to point to the appropriate directories containing those datasets.

 ### DONE:
 * Figure 1: run `/experiments/netscience/netscience_eps.m`